-Objective: All multifamily rental properties in the unincorporated County will be inspected for compliance with the Housing Code within 5 years.
+Objective: All multifamily rental properties (approximately 8,000) units in the unincorporated County will be inspected for compliance with the Housing Code within 5 years.
 Increase the level of property maintenance through tenant and property owner education, thereby reducing the need for code enforcement.